DataDog/documentation/content/tracing/visualization/trace_search.md

   text: Understand how to read a Datadog Trace
 ---

-All traces collected by your agents are listed in the [Trace search page](https://app.datadoghq.com/apm/search):
+All traces collected by your agents are listed in the [traces list page](https://app.datadoghq.com/apm/search):

 {{< img src="tracing/traces/trace_search.png" alt="Trace search UI" responsive="true" popup="true">}}